|Site Map | Bulletin Home | Temple University|

 The Honors Scholars Program is open to students with at least 60 earned hours and cumulative GPA of 3.60, regardless of whether they have participated in or completed the Honors Certificate Program.
 Both current and transfer students must apply.
 The online application form is available at the Honors website.

 Honors Scholars are required to complete a research or creative project design course and a thesis project in their major or a related field.
-Some departments or schools offer distinct Honors Scholars Programs – History, Political Science, and Psychology –, but students in any major can enhance their upper-level undergraduate experience in the University Honors Scholars Program.
+Some departments or schools offer distinct Honors Scholars Programs - History, Political Science, and Psychology - but students in any major can enhance their upper-level undergraduate experience through the University Honors Scholars Program.
 Honors Scholars have opportunities to explore and develop interests in honors courses in their major, in interdisciplinary honors courses, select non-honors courses with significant experiential or service learning value, graduate courses, or honors independent study.
 Scholars must complete a minimum of six upper-division Honors courses (18 hours), including the research or project design course and honors thesis, to receive the “Honors Scholar” designation on their transcript.
+Students work closely with their honors advisor to craft their honors experience.

 For requirements of the program, see the Academic Policies and Regulations section of the Bulletin.